 And through our hands-on approach, by really being there to see for ourselves what happens, we have learnt about the real situation regarding the farmers’ skills in fermenting and drying.
 The truth is that this is a rare skill indeed.
 As our Rabot team have visited local farms, they have seen beans fermenting in plastic bags, a breeding ground for bacteria.
 They have seen beans drying by the side of the road, exposed to the pollutants of local traffic and passing animals.
 And they have watched farmers wave away the problem of the drying beans being caught out in the frequent rainfalls.
 Although the sun dries them again, the risk of mould developing later is dramatically increased.

 8. We have established a Propagation Programme to supply members with seedlings of the very best cocoa-types from the gene bank at Rabot Estate.
 The cocoa-seedlings will be made available to programme members at a subsided price of EC2.0 per plant.
-The first 3 months of a seedling’s life are the most vulnerable; this is when they need full care and attention with proper watering and shade, to ensure that they survive and can be replanted in the open cocoa plantations.
+The first 3 months of a seedling’s life are the most vulnerable; this is when they need full care and attention with proper watering and shade, to ensure that they survive and can be replanted in the open cacao farm.
 For many small farmers, the risk and the labour-intensiveness of this process is unfeasible.
 By participating in the HCCAPEE programme, farmers can extend their cocoa coverage in a risk-free, quality-guaranteed fashion.

 9. After consultation with our members, we are establishing collection points throughout St. Lucia to enable the transfer of cocoa beans to the Rabot Estate for fermenting and drying.
 We have learnt that transport of beans is a significant obstacle for many of the poorest cocoa farmers.
 They simply cannot afford to pay the cost of transferring their beans to the ports for export.
 This in turn leaves them at the mercy of the agents who offer to take the beans off their hands, with, of course, an insultingly low price offer.
 Through our collection scheme, we are ensuring that every farmer, regardless of the size of his crop or his ability to travel, can get an honest price for his work.